Chart Color Schemes

 Usher is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the Usher statistical area (Lv2), and new addresses validated by AreaSearch, the estimated population is around 2,295 as of November 2025.
+Based on analysis of ABS population updates for the broader area around the suburb of Usher, and new addresses validated by AreaSearch, the estimated population is around 2,295 as of Feb 2026.
 This reflects an increase of 158 people (7.4%) since the 2021 Census, which reported a population of 2,137 people.
 The change is inferred from the resident population of 2,283 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 596 persons per square kilometer.
-Usher's 7.4% growth since census positions it within 2.3 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+This level of population equates to a density ratio of 596 persons per square kilometer, providing significant space per person and potential room for further development.
+Usher's 7.4% growth since census positions it within 2.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 55.00000000000001% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected for the Usher (SA2), with an expected increase of 478 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.4% over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb of Usher expected to increase by 480 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.5% over the 17 years.

 Frequently Asked Questions - Population